Below is one of our three in-house moving quotes for Australia. The quote is from 2008, for our move to Sydney from Seattle.

 How can you miss it?
 They are all right at the top of the first page.

-I have already discussed the RIM certification in my post “How to Check if Your International Relocation Company is Legit.”
+I have already discussed the RIM certification in my post Finding an International Shipping Company You Can Trust with Your Move to Australia.

 The other associations listed in the quote are: